sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Graphical access
 ================

-To work with Webdav on Windows or Mac OS X, you can install Cyberduck from here: https://cyberduck.io/.
+To work with WebDAV on Windows or Mac OS X, you can install **Cyberduck** from here: https://cyberduck.io/.
 Please note that the App store package costs money; the download from the website is free, but will ask for a donation.

 * Download the .zip file, open it, and drag the .app file into your Applications folder to install it.
-* Open a Webdav (HTTP/SSL) connection and connect to the server with your ui account username and password:
+* Open a WebDAV (HTTP/SSL) connection and connect to the server with your :abbr:`UI (User Interface)` account username and password:

   .. code-block:: bash